Defaulted on your IRS installment agreement? Where do you turn now?

 You promised the IRS a monthly payment that your budget could no longer bear.
 Or you tried so hard to repay your back taxes that you fall behind on this year’s return.
 Your intentions are good, but this has caused your IRS installment agreement to default.
 Where do you turn next?

 First, it is important to know that the IRS must send you a notice of default before it can end your installment agreement and start collecting again.
 This notice is titled “Notice of Intent to Levy!!!
 You Defaulted on Your Installment Agreement.”
-If you are unsure if you have received this notice, take a look at it here.
 With this notice comes very important rights.

 After the IRS sends the notice of default, you have 30 days to file an appeal to renegotiate the installment agreement.